 You can still make a deposit to your RRSP in the year you turn 71 up to your maximum contribution room to take advantage of the tax benefit.

 You also have a lifetime over-contribution limit of $2,000 that you can contribute to your RRSP.

 You won’t be able to take the tax benefit for the $2,000, but if you have a high-yield investment in your portfolio, the capital appreciation, interest and/or dividends will accumulate tax-free until you collapse the account.

 Be careful not to go over $2,000 since you’ll have to pay a tax of 1% per month on excess contributions, and it can really add up.

 What happens if I don’t collapse my RRSP?

-If you don’t transfer your RRSP to another registered plan, like an annuity or registered retirement income fund (RRIF) before then, the CRA will treat your entire RRSP savings as income in 2020.
+If you don’t transfer your RRSP to another registered plan, like an annuity or registered retirement income fund (RRIF) before then, the CRA will treat your entire RRSP savings as income in that year.

 The tax hit could be substantial.
 So, you’ll want to search out the best way to collapse your RRSP so you can minimize your tax bill.

 You can keep your new RRIF in the same financial institution you held the RRSP, with the same investments.